dmitriyshub/ocp-kdump/docs/KDUMP_REVIEW_README.md

 1. Complete the kdump guide, which focuses on the crash tool analysis guide and vmcore file analysis.
 The objective is to ensure the guide is comprehensive, logically structured, and user-friendly, enabling users to implement and troubleshoot kdump in OpenShift environments effectively - [KDUMP in OpenShift CoreOS Baremetal Nodes Guide](https://gitlab.med.one/compute/ocp-kdump)

 2. Review the merge request for MachineConfig deployment.
-The goal is to ensure that MachineConfig is implemented correctly, is easily reproducible, and aligns with the best practices outlined in the KDUMP guide - [KDUMP MachineConfig Merge Request !320](https://gitlab.med.one/compute/ocpbm-cluster-config/-/merge_requests/320)
+The goal is to ensure that MachineConfig is implemented correctly, is easily reproducible, and aligns with the best practices outlined in the KDUMP guide - [KDUMP MachineConfig Merge Request]()

 **NOTE** This merge request implements the kdump local path configuration due to an identified bug in the kexec-tools affecting the SSH target path in the current OpenShift version.
 We plan to use the SSH target path once our clusters are upgraded to OpenShift version 4.14!